reflectoring/reflectoring.github.io/_posts/2020-09-19-Processing-Files-using-Java-8-Streams.md

 To prevent resource leaks, it is important to use the try-with-resources construct, thus ensuring that the streams are automatically closed.
 In the latter half of the article, we also explored the rich set of API offered by the `Files` class in manipulating files and directories.

-The example code used in this article is available on github.
+The example code used in this article is available on [GitHub](https://github.com/thombergs/code-examples/tree/master/core-java/streams/fileswithstreamsd).